designstem/projects/tattoo/index.md

 <br>

-Quote from:"Feeling woozy?
+Quote from: "Feeling woozy?
 Time to check the tattoo", The Havard Gazette; by Alvin Powell, September 28, 2017. https://news.harvard.edu/gazette/story/2017/09/harvard-researchers-help-develop-smart-tattoos/

 </f-notes>